 - If the bite forms a blister, it could be a bed bug bite.

-- If the bites follows a pattern (straight or a zig zag), they could be bed bug bites.
-My bites looked like The Little Dipper, crossing my chest onto my right shoulder.
+- If the bites follow a pattern (straight or a zig-zag), they could be bed bug bites.
 They also tend to be in groupings of three to five.